Cherreads

 Everything, Khan said.

-Will worked quickly, his ash-stained hands shaking slightly from the sudden crash of his nervous system.
-Without a blade, he had to use a jagged piece of debris to pry the teeth loose — a messy, brutal process.
+Will worked quickly.
+His ash-stained hands shook slightly from the sudden crash of his nervous system.
+Without a blade, he had to use a jagged piece of debris to pry the teeth loose.
+It was a messy, brutal process.
 Khan offered periodic commentary through the network, mostly technical.

-Once, a comparison to a hunting trip in 1203.
+Once, he offered a comparison to a hunting trip in 1203.

-The comparison was specific enough that Will could smell the Central Asian steppe and feel the particular quality of early morning cold in a way Los Angeles had never been cold, and see the exact angle Khan had used to bring down a Mongolian gazelle at a full run.
-The memory bled so sharply into reality that Will had to physically blink the steppes away, forcing his focus back to the wet asphalt and the immediate, messy problem of extracting teeth without a proper knife.
+The comparison was specific enough that Will could smell the Central Asian steppe.
+He felt the particular quality of early morning cold in a way Los Angeles had never been cold.
+He saw the exact angle Khan had used to bring down a Mongolian gazelle at a full run.
+The memory bled sharply into reality.
+Will had to physically blink the steppes away, forcing his focus back to the wet asphalt and the immediate problem of extracting teeth without a proper knife.

-He stood up with two long teeth wrapped in hide hanging from his melted belt pouch, feeling slightly more adequate despite the throbbing in his side.
+He stood up with two long teeth wrapped in hide hanging from his melted belt pouch.
+He felt slightly more adequate despite the throbbing in his side.

 They moved toward the hills.

-Not the practical version — the careful inventory of appointments and medications and what she needed that he'd been running since the diagnosis.
-Just her face.
-The specific weight of her hand in his when the news was bad and there was nothing left to do but sit with it.
-She had a way of squeezing once, hard, and then letting go — as if she was taking something from him and giving it back improved.
+He skipped the practical version.
+There was no careful inventory of appointments and medications and what she needed.
+He just pictured her face.
+He remembered the specific weight of her hand in his when the news was bad and there was nothing left to do but sit with it.
+She had a way of squeezing once, hard, and then letting go, taking something from him and giving it back improved.
 He had never told her that was what it felt like.

 He was never going to.